shivrm/old-site/_blog/lisp1.md

 ---
 layout: default
-title: Write You a Lisp - Part 1
+title: Write You a Lisp, Part 1 - Lexing and Parsing
 date: 2022-05-03
 updated: 2022-05-07
 ---